-The following charts provide summary information concerning certain characteristics of (i) the Student Loans financed by the Prior Indebtedness and transferred to the Trust Estate in connection with the repayment and satisfaction of the Prior Indebtedness and (ii) the Student Loans transferred to the Trust Estate on the Issue Date.
-All such Student Loans were originated by us in the ordinary course of our Student Loan Finance Program.
-The Cutoff Date for the Student Loan portfolio that will be transferred to the Trust Estate on the Issue Date will be on or about October 20, 2010.
-As of the Cutoff Date, the Student Loans financed by the Prior Indebtedness and transferred to the Trust Estate in connection with the repayment and satisfaction of the Prior Indebtedness had an aggregate Principal Balance of approximately \$887,019,497, and the additional Student Loans transferred to the Trust Estate had an aggregate Principal Balance of \$39,257,198.
+The following charts provide summary information as of the Statistical Cutoff Date concerning certain characteristics of the Financed Student Loans that the Corporation expects to be transferred to the Trust Estate on the Issue Date.
+All such Student Loans were originated by us in the ordinary course of our business.
+The Statistical Cutoff Date for the Student Loan portfolio that will be transferred to the Trust Estate on the Issue Date is December 31, 2012.
 On the Issue Date, all loan revenues received with respect to such Financed Student Loan portfolio after the Cutoff Date will be deposited in the Collection Fund other than Special Allowance Payments attributable to the period ending on such date.
 This information, particularly specific dollar amounts that change as a result of payments received, may have changed since that date.